 Leave a comment:

 What do you think you would do if your city were suddenly besieged by a killer disease?
 Would you party (because tomorrow you could die), would you hole up in your house, would you go and live in the country or would you meditate twice a day whilst thinking pure thoughts?
 I’m sure you have many ideas that are not amongst my suggestions!
 Write a comment about what you might do.
-Remember that you live in Medieval Europe, so I don’t want to read any answers that say “I would buy a space ship and flee to the moon”.
+Remember that you live in medieval Europe, so your answer must be in keeping with that fact.